RedHatSatellite/satellite-clone/docs/hostname-change.md

-## Changing the Hostname of a Satellite host
+## Changing the Hostname of a Satellite server

 ### **Important warnings - read before running this playbook**
  - This script must be used for Satellite 6.2 only